mcghem12/nexthol-files/files/files.rst

 This lab requires applications provisioned as part of the :ref:`windows_tools_vm`.

-If you have not yet deployed this VM, see the linked steps before proceeding with the lab.
+If you have not yet deployed this VM, see the linked steps and deploy this VM after starting the installation of files in the next section.

 Deploying Files
 +++++++++++++++